omotuno/AWS-Weather-Collection-Dashboard/README.md

 ## Potential Future Improvements

 - **Implement Graphical User Interface (GUI)** for a more interactive user experience.
-- **Add historical data tracking and visualization** in AWS QuickSight.
+- **AWS QuickSight**: visualize the weather data for better insights and decision-making
 - **Integrate more weather APIs** for a broader range of weather conditions.
 - **Add user authentication** for personalized weather data tracking.
 - **Create a web application** version with real-time weather updates.